motey/micropython-DRV8825-driver/README.md

 #### non blocking example 2 - rotate_non_blocking()

 This example will make the motor do one revolution.
-During the rotation the console will print 'Do other stuff while the motor is rotating'.
+During the rotation the console will print `Do other stuff while the motor is rotating`.
-When the movement is finished the console will print 'Motor has done 200.0 steps in 500 ms'
+When the movement is finished the console will print `Motor has done 200.0 steps in 500 ms`

 ```python
 m = DRV8825StepperMotor(